rust-lang/blog.rust-lang.org/posts/2024-08-26-webassembly-targets-change-in-default-target-features.md

 will have a low impact due to the age of the reference-types proposal and breadth of implementation in engines.
-Given the multitude of WebAssembly engines, however, it's recommended that any WebAssembly users test out Nightly Rust and see if the produced module still runs on the engine of choice.
+Given the multitude of WebAssembly engines, however, it's recommended that any WebAssembly users test out Nightly Rust and see if the produced module still runs on their engine of choice.

 ### LLVM, Rust, and Multiple Tables